 Fayetteville State University Policies and Procedures

-Prohibited conduct, as defined by these policies, comprises a broad range of behavior that will not be tolerated in the University community including harassment, discrimination, retaliation, sexual violence, sexual misconduct, relationship violence and stalking.
+Prohibited conduct, as defined by these policies, comprises a broad range of behavior that will not be tolerated in the University community including harassment, discrimination, retaliation, sexual assault, dating violence, domestic violence, and stalking.

 - Title IX